From which year on can the children attend a ski or snowboard course?

 Do group courses also take place on Saturdays?

 In most ski schools the group courses start Sunday & Monday for beginners, in the advanced courses the entrance is possible at any time.
+There is no group course on Saturday.

 Do beginners also need a ski pass?